savonet/liquidsoap/doc/content/harbor_http.md

 The handler is a _string getter_, which means that it can be of either type `string` or type `()->string`.
-The former is used to returned the response in one call while the later can be used to returned bigger response without having to load the whole response string in memory, for instane in the case of a file.
+The former is used to returned the response in one call while the later can be used to returned bigger response without having to load the whole response string in memory, for instance in the case of a file.

 For convenience, two functions, `http_response` and `http_response_stream` are provided to create a HTTP response string. `http_response` has the following type: